-This is part two of a three-part series by Dr. Jingduan Yang.
+This is the third of a three-part series by Dr. Jingduan Yang.
 You can start the series HERE.

 Dr. Jingduan Yang is a board-certified psychiatrist and a fourth-generation teacher and practitioner of traditional Chinese medicine.
 He practices integrative medicine in New York City, Pennsylvania, and New Jersey.
 His website is taoinstitute.com.

 This is the last article of this series.
 You can reach the beginning of the series HERE.